SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 A regular user can consume the APIs of the Poetry Slams application with principal propagation.
 In this case, you use the logon of a regular user through your IdP with user-specific authorizations.

-You can test this scenario using Postman.
-In the folder [*api-samples*](./api-samples/), you find a Postman collection and a Postman environment with some examples.
-Check the documentation of the Postman collection for further details about how to run the examples.
+You can test this scenario using Bruno or Postman.
+In the folder [*api-samples*](./api-samples/), you find a Bruno collection, a Postman collection and a Postman environment with some examples.
+Check the documentation of the Bruno or Postman collection for further details about how to run the examples.

 ## Unsubscribe the Service Broker in a Consumer SAP BTP Subaccount